 Little is known with certainty about Channakya because few historical documents of his life exist.
-However, it is believed that Chanakya was born in 370 B.C. in Pataliputra, Takshashila of South India.
+However, it is believed that Chanakya was born in 370 BCE. in Pataliputra, Takshashila, in South India.
 His father’s name was Chanana, and his mother’s name was Chaneshwari.
-Because of his fierce and secretive nature, he was called Kautilya.
+Because of his violent and secretive nature, he was called Kautilya.

-He left his parent’s home at an early age and gained knowledge and education under the guidance of Acharya Pundarikash in Takshashila.
-After 14 years of gaining education, at the age of 26, he completed his education in sociology, politics, and economics and started teaching in Nalanda.
+He left his parent’s home early and gained knowledge and education under Acharya Pundarikash in Takshashila.
+After 14 years of gaining education, at 26, he completed his education in sociology, politics, and economics and started teaching in Nalanda.

 Beginning of his Quest and introduction with Chandragupta